apache/nuttx/configs/sabre-6quad/README.txt

    This will cause the interrupt handlers on other CPUs to spin until leave_critical_section() is called.
 More verification is needed.

 2. Cache Concurency.
-Cache coherency in SMP configurations is managed by the the CPU.
-I don't think I have the set up correctly yet.
+Cache coherency in SMP configurations is managed by the MPCore snoop control unit (SCU).
+But I don't think I have the set up correctly yet.

    Currently cache inconsistencies appear to be the root cause of all current SMP issues.

-   2016-11-26: With regard to SMP, the major issue is cache coherency.
-I added
-     some special build logic to move spinlock data into the separate, non- cached section.
-That gives an improvement in performance but there are still hangs.
-These, I have determined are to other kinds of cache coherency problems.
-Semaphores, message queues, etc.  basically all shared data must be made coherent.

-     I also added some SCU controls that should enable cache consistency for SMP CPUs, but I don't think I have that working right yet.

 Configurations
 ==============